jared-hughes/DesThree/README.md

 2. Run `npm run build` and paste `dist/DesThree.user.js` into a TamperMonkey script
 3. Make sure that these are the only two active userscripts
 4. Run `npm run test`, which lints and opens https://www.desmos.com/calculator?testDesThree=0.
 If this doesn't work, open the URL manually.
 5. Expected behavior is shown in the browser console.
-Click "Pass" to move on to each next test.
+Follow the directions and click <kbd>Pass</kbd> to move on to each next test.

+Periodically, update test definitions based on Chrome's code coverage tool.

 To build once for production, use `npm run build` instead of `npm run dev`.
 The built script should be available in `dist/DesThree.user.js`, which can be pasted directly into TamperMonkey.